mitotic/slidoc/README.md

 Concepts: lecture management; index, concepts

-Notes: The `--index_files=,ind,` option can be used with null arguments to control generation of index files.
+Notes: The `--indexed=,ind,` option can be used with null arguments to control generation of index files.

 ---